 When you think of administrative jobs, you’re probably not likely to guess that college-level and professional athletics teams are in need of organizational assistance, but that would be a mistake.

-In fact, there’s a national shortage of sports officials, at the moment, due to the large number of older officials and impending retirees in the field.
+In fact, there’s a national shortage of sports officials, at the moment, due to a large number of older officials and impending retirees in the field.

 If you’re more numbers-oriented, a career as a sports finance administrator may be a good choice for you.

 Sports programs and teams need financial directors and administrators to monitor cash flow, keep track of expenses, and manage the budget — as well as provide comprehensive planning related to taxes, insurance, and organizational policies.